Welcome to the More Beef from Pastures online manual.

 More Beef from Pastures, after ten years, is being revamped to incorporate the latest research and development (R&D), practical tools, and on-the-ground best practice insights for successful southern beef businesses.

-Led by the Adelaide University, the first updates will be released in early-mid 2026.
+Led by Adelaide University, the first updates to More Beef from Pasture 2.0 will be released in early-mid 2026.
 Updates will continue for the duration of the project until 2030.
-Information and resources on the page will be freely accessible.
+Information and resources on the webpage will be freely accessible.

 Please note: Existing content on webpages may not contain the most-up-to-date information, but information and tools will remain available until replaced with new content.